MRCIEU/PHESANT-MR-pheWAS-BMI/README.md

 This repository accompanies the paper:

-Millard, LAC, et al. Searching for the causal effects of body mass index in over 300 000 participants in UK Biobank, using Mendelian randomization, bioRxiv, 2017.
+Millard, LAC, et al. Searching for the causal effects of BMI in over 300 000 individuals, using Mendelian randomization, bioRxiv, 2017.

 ## Environment details